spiffe/tornjak/README.md

 To start the UI with Auth service, run:

 ```
+cd tornjak-frontend
 REACT_APP_API_SERVER_URI=http://localhost:10000/
 REACT_APP_AUTH_SERVER_URI=http://localhost:8080/ npm start
 ```

 To build the frontend on a container as a separate image with Auth:

+Note: Make sure CONTAINER_TAG_FRONTEND point at your directory, as tsidentity can only be used for pulling but not pushing.

 ```
 AUTH_SERVER_URI=http://localhost:8080